GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

 The following screen is used to add the Primary Server, which will be used as a "seed" by other nodes to pull their Gluu configuration and certificates.
 After deployment, all servers will function in a Master-Master configuration.

 !!!
 Note
-    Hostname here will be the actual hostname of the server, not the hostname of the NGINX/Proxy server.
+    Hostname here will be the actual hostname of the server, not the hostname of the Load Balancer (NGINX/Proxy) server.
 This is so that Cluster Manager can discover and connect to the server for installation and configuration.
 If the `Add IP Addresses and Hostnames to/etc/hosts file on each server` option was enabled in the `Settings` menu, the hostname here will be embedded automatically in the `/etc/hosts` files on this machine.

+!!!
+Note
+    For AWS deployment, use internal ip address.

 ![Dashboard](../img/Cluster_Manager-06.png)